10-Q 1 form10-q.htm

 The following is a breakdown of revenues according to markets to which the products are sold:

-See Note 4 for additional information regarding geographic revenue concentrations.
+See Note 4 for additional information regarding revenue concentrations.

 SHIPPING AND HANDLING FEES